lyft/cartography/docs/root/dev/writing-intel-modules.md

 #### indexes.cypher

-Older intel modules define indexes in [indexes.cypher file](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/data/indexes.cypher).
+Older intel modules define indexes in [indexes.cypher](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/data/indexes.cypher).
 By using CartographyNodeSchema and CartographyRelSchema objects, indexes are automatically created so you don't need to update this file!